Programming Documents with Haml

 %pre %span.Prompt> $ ls *.css *.html | entr reload-browser Firefox

-Note that Haml allows HTML to be mixed in directly.
-This is a wonderful option whenever raw HTML provides a readable or correct solution to formatting.
+Haml allows HTML to be mixed in directly.
+This is a good option whenever raw HTML provides a readable or correct solution to formatting.